keinar/FlaskLoginApp/README.md

 ## Usage

 Once the application is running, you can register a new user and log in using the UI provided at the home page.

+## Deployment Instructions
+For detailed instructions on how to deploy this application on an EC2 instance, including setting up Docker, Docker Compose, and configuring S3, refer to the [AWS_Deployment.md](Deployment Instructions).

 ## Contributing